Magic Johnson abruptly resigns as Lakers' president

 "I thought about Dwyane Wade retiring (Wednesday), and I can't even tweet that out or be there," Johnson said.
 "Serena Williams called me a week ago and said, 'Will you mentor me and be on my advisory board?'
 And I said, 'Yeah, I'm going to do that.'
 So when Ben Simmons called and we went through the proper channels and they made me look like the bad guy out of that situation, but I didn't do anything wrong ...
 I was thinking about all those times, all those guys who want me to mentor them or be a part of their lives, and I can't even do that.
 I had more fun on the other side."

-Johnson mentioned other teams' irate responses to his perceived tampering as another factor in his desire to get back to his regular life.
-Johnson has many thriving business interests along with ownership stakes in the Los Angeles Dodgers and Los Angeles FC.
+Johnson, who will turn 60 in August, has many thriving business interests along with ownership stakes in the Los Angeles Dodgers and Los Angeles FC.

-"Also what I didn't like is the backstabbing and the whispering," Johnson said, later clarifying that he didn't mean within the Lakers, but around the league.

-"I don't like a lot of things that went on that didn't have to go on," Johnson said.
-"I hope that after (the season ends), the Lakers can head in the right direction, which we are.
-Injuries really hurt us, but I enjoyed working with Jeanie."
+Johnson's sudden decision ends another chapter in the remarkable life of the star point guard from Lansing, Michigan, who won an NCAA championship at Michigan State before claiming five NBA titles and three league MVP awards during his 12-year playing career as the leader of the Showtime Lakers.

+Johnson retired in 1991 after he tested positive for HIV, but later returned briefly to the Lakers as a player and a coach.
+Johnson says his current health is ideal, and he insists no health concerns were part of his decision to quit the job that seemed to be his ultimate destiny.

-Johnson was hired along with Pelinka in February 2017 when Buss dismissed her brother, Jim, and GM Mitch Kupchak.
-The Buss children's father, Jerry, had long envisioned Johnson in a powerful role in the Lakers' front office, and Jeanie shook up her franchise in the midst of its lengthy decline.
+Johnson was hired along with Pelinka when Buss dismissed her brother, Jim, and GM Mitch Kupchak just 26 months ago.
+The Buss children's father, Jerry, had long envisioned Johnson in a powerful role in the Lakers' front office, and Jeanie put Magic in charge of shaking up her storied franchise in the midst of its lengthy decline.

+Immediately after taking the job, Johnson stated his plan to land at least two free-agent superstars to return the Lakers to immediate title contention.
+That plan rankled feelings around the league and got him in trouble when he publicly acknowledged the Lakers' interest in George, which led to an investigation that eventually stuck the Lakers with a $500,000 fine for Pelinka making improper contact with George's agent.

+Johnson made several personnel moves to clear salary cap space for his ultimate goal, notably trading guard D'Angelo Russell to Brooklyn largely to rid the Lakers of Timofey Mozgov's onerous contract in 2017.

 Johnson and Pelinka, Kobe Bryant's former agent, didn't know each other before they were paired by Buss, but Johnson said he worked well with Pelinka.
 Johnson also pointedly refused to say whether Pelinka should remain as the Lakers' general manager, saying the decision rested solely with Buss, whom he repeatedly called "my sister."

-"She doesn't know I'm standing here, because I knew I would be crying like a baby in front of her," Johnson said.
+"She doesn't know I'm standing here," Johnson said.
+"Because I knew I would be crying like a baby in front of her."

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports